Productivity Be Fooled

 Most others are likely doing similar things that we are unable to replicate ourselves: more money to hire a team to help us, working further ahead than shared in public, etc.

-But another key elements to remember, and why we shouldn’t be fooled: Is the work that is being done actual meaningful in the grand scheme of things?
+But other key element to remember and why we shouldn’t be fooled: Is the work that is being done actual meaningful in the grand scheme of things?
 What did they have to sacrifice to get there?
 Could they be oversharing or over embellishing their productivity?
 Are they cherrypicking one success out of a thousand failures?

 One of the new years resolutions that often gets shared is how someone plans to read 200 books this year.
 We then start to marvel at the feat of accomplishing that, and we start hearing how they have read three books and it’s only January 2nd.
 We wonder and dream and say “I can do that too.”